 Regular and Deep Dental Cleanings

 The health of our mouth directly impacts our overall health.
-Poor oral hygiene allows for bacteria to accumulate in the gums and eventually enter the blood stream.
+Research has proven time and again that poor oral hygiene allows for bacteria to accumulate in the gums and eventually enter the blood stream.
 They travel to other parts of our body and can negatively affect our health.
 Regular dental cleanings can help prevent that.

-With that in mind, we recommend a comprehensive evaluation to go over your current health status and create a plan of action if desired.
+With that in mind, we recommend a comprehensive evaluation to go over your current health status as well as a thorough periodontal (gum and bone) exam and create a custom plan for treating and restoring a healthy oral environment.

 A new addition at our disposal is dental laser technology.
 This technology allows us to eliminate bacteria lodged in the gums.
 This increases gum and bone health and longevity.
 Before your appointment, your gums and teeth will be irrigated with a special prescription grade liquid medication.
 This will reduce the bacteria count and will require you to refrain from eating or drinking for at least 1/2 hour after the treatment to maximize the benefits of this treatment.